wenyiwang-matthias/aitom-vscode-tutorial/README.md

   # systemctl enable sshd.service
   ```

 * Then generate a key pair with command *ssh-keygen* and copy the public key onto the remote server with *ssh-copy-id*.
+(Note: this is for general setup.
+DM server admin with your public key and let him/her set it up for you.)

 * Your key-based authentication should be set up at this point, follow Microsoft's extension tutorial to connect to the remote server.

 ### MacOS X